 The trail-head parking area is large and suitable for trailers.

 From the trail-head, there are not many side roads to be concerned with.
 I suggest staying on the main trail.
 It is easy to see.
 The side roads that are there are mostly small bypasses and many are blocked with down trees. they all come right back to the main trail.

 About 2.5 miles from the parking area, you will come to a short fork in the road, to the right, for Bohn Lake.
 It is a small but scenic spot when the water is high.

 About 2.4 miles further you will come across the turnoff for the Elliot Lakes trail.
 It is just a few more miles to Caruthers Lake.

-Note: The trails to Lower Elliot Lake and to Mountain Ben Lake, just past Caruthers Lake is, according to the Recreation Forester in the Butte Forest Service Office, are <50” ATV only.
+Note: The trails to Lower Elliot Lake and to Mountain Ben Lake, just past Caruthers Lake are, according to the Recreation Forester in the Butte Forest Service Office, designated as "<50” atv only".